Moving Forward With Purpose: The Communications Profession Takes Its Bold Next Step

 Moderated by Kelli Matthews, University of Oregon

-In June 2020, a bevvy of brands issued statements about their commitment to social and racial justice.
+In June 2020, a bevy of brands issued statements about their commitment to social and racial justice.
 Some were called to the carpet when they issued statements perceived as inauthentic or performative.
-In a time where standard “corporate speak” and statements full of platitudes don’t always resonate and can backfire into substantial reputational damage, what’s the value in acknowledging and answering naysayers and detractors?
-Can communications professionals acknowledge weak alignment between words and action and even drive the course correction?
+In a time where standard “corporate speak” and proclamations full of platitudes don’t always resonate, well-intentioned statements can easily backfire into substantial reputational damage.

 |BREAKOUT SESSIONS | Investors, Employees, Customers: When Everything’s at Stake(holders)